How to Create a Strong City? Start with its Neighborhoods

 The challenges facing communities won’t be resolved overnight, but Detroit stands as a model of what can happen when the public and private sector work together to ensure economic prosperity is broadly shared across the city.
 The ground-breaking financing models developed by the CDFIs we’re working with allow for low- and middle-income families to access necessary services in the same communities where they live and work.
 Individuals and communities thrive when affordable housing options replace blight and when essential services, small businesses, and health and education facilities are nearby.
 Creating the type of economic revitalization that neighborhoods need to address deep disinvestment and inequality requires a long term commitment by both the public and private sectors.
 There is no one solution that works for all, but together we’re committed to finding innovative solutions and supporting them so cities and neighborhoods can succeed and others facing these challenges can learn from that work.

-About the author: Janis Bowdler is the Head of Small Business and Community Development for Global Philanthropy at JPMorgan Chase.
+About the author: Janis Bowdler is the Head of Global Philanthropy at JPMorgan Chase.
 Previously, she was Director of Economic Policy at the National Council of La Raza (NCLR), the largest national Latino civil rights and advocacy organization in the United States.